Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 Symbol follows below conventions,

 1. Every symbol value returned from Symbol() is unique irrespective of the optional string.
 2.  `Symbol.for()` function creates a symbol in a global symbol registry list.
-But it doesn't necessarily create a new symbol on every call, it checks first if a symbol with the given key is already present in the registry and returns the symbol if it is found.
+But it doesn’t necessarily create a new symbol on every call, it checks first if a symbol with the given key is already present in the registry and returns the symbol if it is found.
 Otherwise a new symbol created in the registry.

 **Note:** The symbol description is just useful for debugging purposes.